-Lawmakers call for changes to protect people's data, or at least give them more control over it
+Lawmakers call for changes in credit report system to protect people’s data, or at least give them more control over it

 In the wake of the Equifax breach, ideas are bubbling up from Congress, where members of both parties are incensed about the exposure of 145.5 million people’s identifying details.
 Equifax ex-CEO Richard Smith appeared before three congressional committees last week, and he got an earful from each of them.